tpb1908/CWDoc/doc.md

 #import "markdowntextview/src/main/java/com/tpb/mdtext/HtmlTagHandler.java $private int safelyParseColor$"

-#import "markdowntextview/src/main/java/com/tpb/mdtext/HtmlTagHandler.java $private int parseStringColor$"

-The method checks if the colour begins with a hash, "#", in which case it attempts to parse the assumed hexadecimal value using ```Color.parseColor```.
-If this fails, or the colour does not begin with a hash, ```parseStringColor``` is called, which switches the string across the different HTML colour values, before returning the
+The method attempts to parse the color with ```Color.parseColor```.
+If this fails, it switches the string across the different HTML colour values, before returning the
 ```TextPaint``` colour if a colour is not matched.

 If the ```BackgroundColor``` is non-null, its positions are saved and it is removed.